-Getting to know the Push 1 features a little deeper can improve your workflow and reduce the need to reach out for the mouse even more.
+Getting to know the Push 1 features a little deeper can improve your workflow and reduce the need to reach for the mouse.
 This is a collection of functionalities enabled by the Shift button, categorized by areas.

 Hold [Shift] while pressing [Add Effect] to insert an Instrument or Effect to the left of the currently-selected Device.

 This can be useful in order to add a MIDI Effect Device in a Track where an instrument already exists: first select the Instrument in a Track using the respective State Control button, then hold [Shift] while pressing [Add Effect].

 This solution is also helpful for adding an instrument in a Track where audio effects already exist, for example if case that such audio effects have been saved in a default MIDI track.

 If a Drum Rack contains more than 16 sounds, hold [Shift] and use the Touch Strip or the [Octave Up]/[Octave Down] buttons to move up or down by single rows of pads.
 Without pressing [Shift], the same controls will let you move up/down by 16 pads.

 While in Scales mode, hold [Shift] to access a number of additional Note Layout options.

 For a detailed explanation of these options, refer to the dedicated section in Push 1's manual.